lynx-json/specification/specifications/properties/hints/label.md

 ## User Agent Rules

-If the user agent encounters content with a hint of `label` that has a base hint of `container`, then the user agent MUST consider the value of the label to be the sum of all of its `text` and `content` descendants.
-In the "Container" example above, the user agent would consider the label to be "The Hateful Eight" and "No One Comes Up Here Without a Damn Good Reason".
+The user agent should consider the text content of the value described by the `label` hint to be the distinguishing name.
+For example, in the "Container" section above, the user agent would consider the distinguishing name to be:

+  The Hateful Eight
+  No One Comes Up Here Without a Damn Good Reason

 ## User Agent Considerations